machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 Detection tab and select the Pickit Teach engine.
 Open the ‘Define your model(s)’ section.
 Here you will see a widget that allows adding models.

-To add a new model, click the :guilabel:`Add a model`.
+To add a new model, click :guilabel:`Add a model`.
 Before clicking this button, make sure that the previous steps are completed so that a correct side of the object is oriented to the camera.
 When a new model is successfully defined, the viewer will open the **Model